adamheins/lick/README.md

 ```

 ## Contributing
 Pull requests are welcome!
-Especially PRs adding new licenses.
+Especially ones adding new licenses.

 ## License
 MIT license.
 See the LICENSE file.